Shaka Toney

-Shaka Felton Toney (born January 8, 1998) is an American football defensive end for the Washington Commanders of the National Football League (NFL).
-He played college football at Penn State and was drafted by Washington in the seventh round of the 2021 NFL Draft.
+Shaka Felton Toney (born January 7, 1998) is an American professional football defensive end for the St. Louis Battlehawks of the United Football League (UFL).
+He played college football at Penn State and was selected by the Washington Football Team in the seventh round of the 2021 NFL draft.
+Toney was suspended by the NFL for the 2023 season for betting on NFL games the previous year and was released by Washington upon being reinstated.

-Early life and high school
+Early life

-Toney was born on January 8, 1998, in Philadelphia, Pennsylvania and attended Imhotep Institute Charter High School.
+Toney was born on January 8, 1998, in Philadelphia, Pennsylvania, and attended Imhotep Institute Charter High School.
 As a senior he was named the Pennsylvania Football News Class AAA Defensive Player of the Year and first-team All-State after recording 97 tackles and 21 sacks.

 College career

 At Penn State, Toney redshirted his true freshman season.
 As a redshirt freshman Toney recorded 20 tackles with 6.5 tackles for loss and four sacks with two forced fumbles and was named to the Big Ten Network's All-Freshman team.
 He finished his redshirt sophomore season with 7.5 tackles for loss and five sacks.
 Toney was named second-team All-Big Ten Conference after making 41 tackles with eight tackles for loss and 6.5 sacks.